nesfit/domainradar/docs/configuration_exchange.md

 ## Configuration format (Java-based data pipeline components)

-For the pipeline components implemented in Java (stages marked by _KS_ or _PC_ in [kafka-pipeline.pdf](img/kafka-pipeline.pdf)), the configuration exchange JSON will be transformed into the Java Properties file accepted by the components.
-See the [**definition**](https://github.com/nesfit/domainradar-colext/blob/main/java_pipeline/common/src/main/java/cz/vut/fit/domainradar/CollectorConfig.java) for a list of accepted configuration keys.
+For the pipeline components implemented in Java, the configuration exchange JSON will be transformed into the Java Properties file accepted by the components.
 No type checks are performed!

 The configuration exchange object has two top-level properties.
 Its `collector` section maps to the collector-specific configuration keys, as defined in the file linked above.
 Omit the `collectors.` prefix from the key. \
 The `system` section can be used to directly manipulate the options for the Kafka Consumers/Producers.